 Toys / Old stationary

-Children need toys to play with and develop various skills, but go through them fast as they grow up.
+Children need toys to play with and develop various skills but go through them fast as they grow up.
 Once your little one has grown pass those toys, not broken toys, on to someone in need.
-Gather all those odd pieces of stationary, glitter, half used writing blocks and donate them.
+Gather all those odd pieces of stationery, glitter, half-used writing blocks and donate them.
 It is much needed and every bit of money a charity can save in not buying stationary is money they can use towards the people who they support.

 What not to donate